 Our public programming in the City of Cambridge began in 1977 with Eric Dewdney as the founding director.
-The mezzanine on the second floor of the main library (Queen’s Square) was then the prime exhibition space.
-Soon after, a gallery featuring regular exhibitions of work by regional and emerging artists was introduced within our Preston library.
+The mezzanine on the second floor of the main library, Queen’s Square, was the primary exhibition space.
+Soon after, a gallery featuring regular exhibitions of work by regional and emerging artists was introduced within Preston library.

-When the University Of Waterloo School Of Architecture moved from the main campus to Cambridge, we became partners in a gallery operation within the school’s new facility in the former Riverside Silk Mill on Melville Street.
-This third exhibition space, Design at Riverside, with its mandate to exhibit architecture and design has presented remarkable opportunities for the growth of Cambridge Galleries, locally, nationally and internationally.
+When the University of Waterloo School of Architecture moved to Cambridge, we became partners in a gallery operation within the school’s facility in the former Riverside Silk Mill on Melville Street.
+Design at Riverside operated from 2004 through 2019 with a mandate to exhibit architecture and design.

-Like most public art galleries, we have a permanent collection which we hold in public trust.
-The region’s early industrial base was established by the textile industry that flourished in mills along the Grand River.
-It was this heritage that guided our decision to focus on collecting textile based work; however the works in the collection are decidedly contemporary.
-We continue to develop the collection, representing Canadian artists from coast to coast, and regularly lend works for exhibition to other public galleries across the country.
-The collection has largely grown with the assistance of many dedicated volunteers who for many years organized annual fundraising events in support of the collection.
-Since 1986, we have organized a biennial national juried exhibition, Fibreworks that showcases the work of Canadian artists working in the fibre/textile medium.
+Cambridge Art Galleries maintains a permanent collection of contemporary Canadian fibre art, which we hold in public trust.
+The collection focus reflects the region’s early industrial base, established by the textile industry that flourished in mills along the Grand River.
+The collection has largely grown with the assistance of many dedicated volunteers who organized annual fundraising events in support of the collection.
+Since 1986, our biennial national juried exhibition, Fibreworks, has presented the work of Canadian artists working in fibre and textiles.